Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 astray from the truth and were upsetting the faith of some by saying the resurrection had already taken place (2

-of His resurrection and a joint-participation in His sufferings, being brought to the place where my life will
+power of His resurrection and a joint-participation in His sufferings, being brought to the place where my

-radiate His likeness to His death, if by any means I might arrive at the goal, namely, the out-resurrection from
+life will radiate His likeness to His death, if by any means I might arrive at the goal, namely, the out-

 It is very clear that Paul desired above all else to live as if he were radiating the very life of Christ in his body, even